Akumaswrld/Neural-Network/README.md

-# Handwritten Digit Classification Model By Assem
+# Handwritten Digit Classification Model
 This is my short documentation on my code (ignore misspellings or typos, i wrote this at 2am)

  # INTRODUCTION: